 When we look at the starry sky, we admire the vast space, the coloured twinkling stars, and the deep blackness.
 The strand conjecture proposes an explanation for their origin, their properties and their motion.
 The foundations of what we find around us – particles, space, horizons and colours of everything we see – are explained.

-Tests.
-The paper and the following preprints about the strand conjecture provide numerous experimental predictions about electric dipole moments, Planck limits, parity violation, additional elementary particles, graviton detection, torsion, new forces, supersymmetry, grand unification, anomalous magnetic moments, glueballs, scalar mesons, neutrino masses, effects beyond the standard model, and dark matter.
-A longer list of tests is given here.
+Below, the more pedagogical paper and preprints – about particle physics, gravitation and quantum electrodynamics – provide numerous experimental predictions and tests.
+They cover electric dipole moments, Planck limits, parity violation, additional elementary particles, graviton detection, torsion, new forces, supersymmetry, grand unification, anomalous magnetic moments, glueballs, scalar mesons, neutrino masses, numerous effects beyond the standard model, and dark matter.
+A detailed list of tests is given on the bet page found by clicking here.

 Quantum electrodynamics from strands

 Colours and beauty.
 The strand conjecture shows how the tangle model leads to quantum electrodynamics.
-Numerous tests for the conjecture are given.
-In addition, the strand conjecture appears to allow approaching two old challenges: how to calculate the fine structure constant and how to calculate the lepton masses – both from first principles.
-The preprint uses the tangle model of particle to deduce estimates, as well as tests of the conjecture.
+Over 40 tests for the conjecture are given.
+So far, they are all positive.
+In particular, the strand conjecture appears to allow approaching two old challenges: how to calculate the fine structure constant and how to calculate the lepton masses – both from first principles.
+The preprint uses the tangle model of particles to deduce estimates.
 The fine structure constant 1/137.036(1) and the lepton masses, in particular the electron mass, are the ingredients that determine all colours, tastes, smells, sounds and most shapes around us.
 In other words: it is argued that tangles of strands generate all beauty in nature.

 Images of the three conjectured neutrino tangles: